 Finally, step away from the marketing hype and sense of urgency that comes with making a purchasing decision.
 If you are in the market for a tool, check out the platform's website, read some reviews, schedule 2-3 demos with different providers you find intriguing, and make your decision.
 I guarantee you, no matter eDiscovery software you select, you'll love parts of it and hate some other parts.

+We wrote an eBook on how eDiscovery can help mid-sized law firms and this applies to any smaller firm.
 Regardless of your situation, reach out if you need a second opinion.
 We can help.